Alang315/Alang315/README.md

 * 🌍  I'm based in Manzanillo Colima
 * ✉️  You can contact me at [alangdev212@gmail.com](mailto:alangdev212@gmail.com)
-* 🧠  I'm learning DJANGO AND REACT
+* 🧠  I'm learning Kotlin AND Firebase

 ### Technologies i use